s2bhilai/s2bhilai/README.md

 #### I am a back end developer working on NET CORE ecosystem.
 Also worked on front end JS frameworks, primarily on React.

-#### Interested in exploring more on the security side and to implement devops.
+#### Interested in exploring more on the security and devops things.

 <!--